bic-org/Boxtech/README.md

 ## Repository <a id="repository"></a>

-This repository contains samples for calling the TCD REST API.
+This repository contains samples for calling the BoxTech REST API.
 These API samples are open source.
 Other samples may be contributed by you or others to the GitHub repository : please fork and suggest your pull requests.

-## TCD API <a id="api"></a>
+## BoxTech API <a id="api"></a>

-The TCD API is a simple REST API.
+The BoxTech API is a simple REST API.

-The following entry points are available, for looking up container tare weight and max gross mass in the TCD :
+The following entry points are available, for looking up container tare weight and max gross mass in the BoxTech database :

 When you ask for a data :